kaizhu256/node-utility2/README.md

 - add server stress test using electron
 - none

-#### change since 4ef09021
+#### change since 67f013d7
-- npm publish 2016.6.2
+- npm publish 2016.7.1
+- allow packages that don't depend on utility2 to be built by it
-- fix coverage-key collision bug in istanbul instrumenter
+- fix shell function shTravisEncryptYml
+- rename debugPrint to debugInline
 - none

 #### this package requires